musicministry/stegbert/index.md

 sub_title: "St. Egbert, Morehead City"
 image: /assets/images/amine-ounnas-180287.jpg
 introduction: |
-  Welcome to music ministry at [St. Egbert's](https://www.stegbertcatholicchurch.org/)!
+  Welcome to [St. Egbert's](https://www.stegbertcatholicchurch.org/) music ministry!
 Whether you sing or play an instrument, we invite you to join our ministry as make sing joyful songs to the Lord at weekly liturgies and other special occasions throughout the year.
 Here you will find useful information including:

   - Information about our ministry
   - Weekly music lists